joelek/atlas/readme.md

 });
 ```

-Transactions are enqueued through the transaction manager.

-A transaction with write access will be provided with write access to all stores, links and queries that exist in the database.
-All operations are performed through a transaction-specific queue that persist all changes to the underlying file only if all operations complete successfully.
+A transaction with write access will be provided with write access objects for all stores, links and queries that are present in the database.
+All operations are performed through a transaction-specific queue that persist all changes to the underlying file if and only if all operations complete successfully.

 ```ts
 await manager.enqueueWritableTransaction(async ({